 Pros of living in Buenos Aires

 - There are many foreigners, therefore there is a community of expatriates available for socializing and mutual support.

 - The Buenos Aires capital is a feast for anyone who enjoys cultural effervescence.
-Large book stores, free activities, affordable tickets… The city has undoubtedly one of the richest cultural life in South America.
+The city has a surprisingly european feel, with large bookstores, free activities, affordable tickets… The city has undoubtedly one of the richest cultural life in South America.

-- Medical Care: As a large city, Buenos Aires has plenty of options of good, private medical clinics and hospitals.#
+- Medical Care: As a large city, Buenos Aires has plenty of options for good, private medical clinics and hospitals.

 Cons of living in Buenos Aires